Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a

 Otherwise, it is difficult to say without a lot more info.
 Please add more info so we all can try to help.

-Got a 4hp 13 gallon oil less air compressor the problem is that it builds air fine but when it gets low on air and tries to kick back on it just hums and trip the breaker any clues? the motor I’m guessing? please help
+Got a 4hp 13-gallon oil-less air compressor the problem is that it builds air fine but when it gets low on air and tries to kick back on it just hums and trips the breaker any clues? the motor I’m guessing? please help

 Jill, turn off the compressor.
 Drain the tank.
 Turn the air compressor back on.
 Did it start OK?
 Respond as a comment here, please so if it did not start we can dive further into the reasons.

-My air compressor will not restart after the first start up cycle.
-I’ve changed pressure switch with new unloader valve. ive changed check valve.
-I’ve tried multiple higher amp ac circuits. compressor acts the same after first cycle of pressure in tank it trys to restart after low pressure level trips, compressor tries to start and eventually trip breaker
+My air compressor will not restart after the first start-up cycle.
+I’ve changed the pressure switch with a new unloader valve.
+I’ve changed the check valve.
+I’ve tried multiple higher amp ac circuits.
+The compressor acts the same after the first cycle of pressure in-tank it tries to restart after low-pressure level trips, the compressor tries to start and eventually trips the breaker.

 OK, you don’t say after you changed the pressure switch (probably not needed) and unloader valve, whether when the compressor comes up to cut out pressure and stops your unloader valve actually is unloading the compressor.